Menu Close

 Akinola Olumide Siyanbola

-Akinola’s research is presently focused on using semantic-based techniques to model and describe security-related features of a computer network.
+Akinola’s research is focused on using semantic-based techniques to model and describe security-related features of a computer network.
 This includes using ontology and advanced reasoning methods to characterise attack scenarios of how an attacker may leverage a network vulnerability in a complete system compromise.
 Other research interest includes Cyber threat hunting, Penetration Testing, Threat Modelling, Attack Modelling, API Security, Identity and Access Management Systems and Progressive Web Applications.

 Andrew Robinson